 Name of directors Attendance

 Ms. SUN Wei 4/4

-Ms. MAN Qiaozhen (appointed on 16 March 2018) 1/1
+Ms. MAN Qiaozhen 4/4

-Mr. YAN Zhilei (retired on 31 August 2017) 1/1

 Mr. LIU Kwong Sang 4/4

 Ms. WANG Miaojun 4/4

 Ms. WANG Yujie 4/4

 BOARD COMMITTEES

 In order to strengthen the functions of the Board and to oversee particular aspects of the Company's affairs, three committees have been established, namely, the Remuneration Committee, the Audit Committee and the Nomination Committee.
 These committees are established with defined written terms of reference.